On Nash images of Euclidean spaces: A main ingredient: The drilling blow-up

 \section{A main ingredient: The drilling blow-up}

 In this section we construct the \em drilling blow-up \em of a Nash manifold $M$ with center a closed Nash submanifold $N$.
 We refer the reader to \cite{hi2,ds} for the oriented blow-up of a real analytic space with center a closed subspace, which is the counterpart of the tool we present in this section for the real analytic setting.
 In \cite[\S5]{hpv} appears a presentation of the oriented blow-up in the analytic case closer to the drilling blow-up we provide here.
 The authors consider there the case of the oriented blow-up of a real analytic manifold $M$ with center a closed real analytic submanifold $N$ whose vanishing ideal inside $M$ is finitely generated (this happens for instance if $N$ is compact).
 In \cite[\S3]{fe2} we present a similar construction in the semialgebraic setting, which is used to `appropriately embed' semialgebraic sets in Euclidean spaces.
+The following result, whose proof makes use of the drilling blow-up and which will be a key tool for our purposes, will allow to erase a closed Nash submanifold from a Nash manifold (see Figure \ref{fig5}).

+\begin{lem}[Erasing a closed Nash submanifold] Let $M$ be a Nash manifold and let $N\subset M$ be a closed Nash submanifold.
+Then there exists a surjective Nash map $h:M\setminus N\to M$. \end{lem}